A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Introduction

-Current TWAS methodologies rely on the premise that both gene expression models (Model A, SNP-gene expression association) and the GWAS model (Model B, SNP-trait association) are linear.
-However, multiple lines of evidence suggest substantial heterogeneity in gene expression patterns caused by genetic variations, cellular and molecular heterogeneity along with environmental, demographic, and technical factors \citep{leek2007capturing,somel2006gene,budinska2013gene}. {Similarly, several studies such as \cite{umans2021disease} found that the regulation of gene expression through eQTLs can be context-dependent and highly influenced by gene-gene and gene-environment interactions (GEI). \cite{wang2019genotype} searched for eQTLs associated with the variance of gene expression levels and showed that they are enriched in GEI effects, suggesting that heterogeneous associations may result from widespread GEI.
-More recently, \cite{lin2022accounting} reported new TWAS discoveries by examining quadratic gene expression models.
-In summary, previous studies in the literature suggest that modeling nonlinear heterogeneous associations can be important for improving the accuracy of gene expression prediction models and improving the power of TWAS approaches \citep{song2017qrank,wang2023quantile}. }
+Current TWAS methodologies rely on the assumption that both the gene expression model (Model A, SNP-gene expression association) and the GWAS model (Model B, SNP-trait association) follow linear relationships.
+However, multiple lines of evidence suggest substantial heterogeneity in gene expression patterns, driven by genetic variation, cellular and molecular diversity, and environmental, demographic, and technical factors \citep{leek2007capturing,somel2006gene,budinska2013gene}.
+Moreover, how eQTLs regulate gene expression can be highly context-dependent, influenced by factors such as gene-gene interactions and gene-environment interactions (GEI) \citep{umans2021disease}, leading to heterogeneous eQTL effects.
+Therefore, linear and mean-based gene-expression models can be inadequate for capturing the complexity of SNP-gene expression relations.
+Recent work by \cite{lin2022accounting} considered a quadratic gene expression model in TWAS, and observed improved power in identifying gene-trait association.

-The Quantile TWAS (QTWAS) framework we propose here offers a means to implement such nonlinear transcriptome-wide associations.
-Our methodology involves a two-stage process.
-First, we employ quantile regression paired with a quantile-specific variable screening scheme to model the conditional distribution of gene expression based on the genotype data.
-Second, through the integration of the distribution-wise imputed gene expression and GWAS summary statistics, we are able to identify nonlinear TWAS associations (Model C in Figure \ref{fig:illustration}).
-Modeling the complete conditional distribution of gene expression given genetic variants makes our methodology different from existing ones.
-Another key innovation lies in the unique integration of the conditional distribution of gene expression with GWAS summary statistics to infer nonlinear gene-trait associations.
-We establish an appropriate theoretical framework and rigorous statistical inference tools.

-We applied QTWAS to investigate transcriptome-wide associations of protein-coding genes with their gene expression levels in whole blood tissue in GTEx (v8) \citep{gtex2020gtex}, and published GWAS summary statistics from 100 continuous phenotypes in UK Biobank and 10 psychiatric and neurodegenerative disorders.
+Our strategy is based on quantile regression \citep{KoenkerBassett1978} which models conditional quantiles across multiple quantile levels, and is an effective approach to capture heterogeneous genetic associations \citep{song2017qrank,wang2022integrated}.
+The flexibility of quantile regression allows it to more effectively capture the variability in gene expression patterns driven by genetic and environmental factors \citep{wang2024genome}.
+In our proposed Quantile TWAS (QTWAS) framework, we use quantile regression along with a quantile-specific variable screening scheme to model the entire conditional distribution of gene expression given the underlying genotype profile, which helps capture the heterogeneity in eQTL-regulated gene expressions.